 First, it’s important to note that business credit — good or bad — differs from personal credit.
 Your personal credit score is connected to your social security number and any account established with it.
 Business credit is associated with your federal employer identification number (EIN) or company tax ID.

 There are a few exceptions to this credit score division.
-If your business is newly established or functions as a one-person LLC or under a sole proprietorship (neither requires an EIN), any business funding eligibility would be determined by your personal credit score.
+If your business is newly established or functions as a one-person LLC or under a sole proprietorship (neither requires an EIN), any small business funding eligibility would be determined by your personal credit score.

 The SBA loan program wants to help those with limited access to credit, so even small business owners with bad credit — personal or business — may be eligible for startup funding.
 Consult your lender to understand your options.

 What’s the Difference Between 7(a) and 504 SBA Loans?

 While both are part of the government loan program to encourage growth and healthy competition, the 7(a) and 504 loans serve different purposes.